Please if your data does not come from an existing platform, avoid using “Terms” and “ISITerms” as variable names.

 Web of Science

-Concerning ISI files downloaded from ISI Web Of Knowledge, one should first select the Web of Science database, type your query, then you can select 500 for each download (step 1), then select Full Records plus Cited References as output format (step 2), before downloading the file in Plain Text Format (step 3).
+Concerning files downloaded from ISI Web Of Knowledge, one should first select the Web of Science database, type your query, then you can select 500 for each download (step 1), then select Full Records plus Cited References as output format (step 2), before downloading the file in Plain Text Format (step 3).

 When you have finished downloading all the articles, simply zip the downloaded files and upload.

 It is also possible to import data coming from Scopus platform.
 Simply zip batches of data downloaded in RIS format.
 Choose RIS (scopus) for the Corpus Format of the parsing step.
 Compare to the basic RIS format, RIS (scopus) will enable CorText Manager to run more complex pre-processing steps to build useful variables (publications dates, authors address…) ready to be used in your analyses.

 Istex is a large and rich collection of full text scientific articles.
 In order to build a corpus: